crysisgtr/state-farm-project/primitivetypes.md

 ### Int Values

 The primitive type "int" is a variable that holds integer values, ie 1, 903, -523, 1,542,578. 'int' values can undergo 'operators', for example addition('+'), subtraction('-'), multiplication('*'), and division('/').
 Along with operators, you can check if two values are the same by using ('==').
+Also with int values, you can put '++' after the variable and it will add '1' to the variable.

 Example: int numberOfStudents = 32;